GuidaRamos/OntoDomLab-Math/README.md

 # OntoDomLab-Math
 OntoDomLab-Math is an ontology of domain labels focused on MATHEMATICS and corresponding sub-domains.
-It has been developed within the framework of the collaboration of [NOVA CLUNL](https://clunl.fcsh.unl.pt) in the transition of the Dicionário da Língua Portuguesa Contemporânea (DLPC) from the [Academia das Ciências de Lisboa](http://www.acad-ciencias.pt/) into a digital version.
+It has been developed at NOVA CLUNL within the framework of the project [MORDigital – Digitisation of Diccionario da Lingua Portugueza by António de Morais Silva (PTDC/LLT-LIN/6841/2020)](https://mordigital.fcsh.unl.pt/en/about/).
 Its purpose is to provide a solid conceptual foundation that facilitates interoperability with TEI Lex-0, as well as improve:
 i) the consistency of domain labelling assignment and ii) the efficiency in what concerns information retrieval.

 OntoDomLab-Math is being developed in OWL.